mui/material-ui/docs/pages/blog/mui-x-v6.md

 - [Data Grid](/x/react-data-grid/getting-started/)
 - [Date Pickers](/x/react-date-pickers/getting-started/)

-If you’re coming from previous versions, we recommend you check our migration guide with the complete list of breaking changes:
+If you're coming from previous versions, we recommend you check our migration guide with the complete list of breaking changes:

 - [Data Grid](/x/migration/migration-data-grid-v5/)
 - [Date Pickers](/x/migration/migration-pickers-v5/)